kadras-io/kadras-docs/docs/getting-started/workload.md

 carto apps workload get band-service
 ```

-The application will be available at `https://band-service.default.<your-domain-name>`, where `<your-domain-name>` is the base domain used during the platform installation.
+The application will be available at `https://band-service.default.127.0.0.1.sslip.io`.